2015 Spanish general election: Events and issues

-Election debates
+Debates

-A total of four debates involving the leaders of at least two of the four parties topping opinion polls (PP, PSOE, Podemos and C's) were held throughout the pre-campaign and campaign periods.
+A total of four debates involving the leaders of at least two of the four parties topping opinion polls (the People's Party, Spanish Socialist Workers' Party, Podemos and Citizens) were held throughout the pre-campaign and campaign periods.

 The first debate was organized by the Demos Association and held in the Charles III University of Madrid on 27 November.
 The leaders of the four main parties were invited, but in the end only Pablo Iglesias and Albert Rivera attended.
 The debate was broadcast live on YouTube.

 The second debate was held on 30 November.
 Organized by El País newspaper, it was broadcast live entirely through the websites of El País and Cinco Días, the Cadena SER radio station and on the 13 TV television channel.
 Pedro Sánchez, as well as Iglesias and Rivera, attended the debate.
 Mariano Rajoy (PP) was also invited to the debate but declined the offer.
-According to the organizer, PP proposed the presence of Deputy PM Soraya Sáenz de Santamaría instead but it was refused, as she "was not the PP candidate for PM".
+According to the organizer, PP proposed instead the presence of the deputy prime minister, Soraya Sáenz de Santamaría, but it was rejected as she "was not the PP candidate".
 A poll conducted online immediately after the debate by El País to its readers showed Iglesias winning with 47.0%, followed by Rivera with 28.9% and Sánchez with 24.1%.

 A third, televised debate was organized by Atresmedia, held on 7 December and broadcast live simultaneously on its Antena 3 and laSexta TV channels and on the Onda Cero radio station.
 Rajoy had also been invited to the debate, but the PP announced that Soraya Sáenz de Santamaría would attend in his place instead.
 The audience for the debate averaged 9.2 million, peaking at more than 10 million.
 Online polls conducted immediately after the debate by major newspapers coincided in showing Iglesias winning, while political pundits and journalists pointed on his strong performance.

 A fourth, final debate, organized by the TV Academy, was held on 14 December.
 The signal of the debate was offered to all interested media.
 Among others, nationwide TV channels La 1, Canal 24 Horas, Antena 3, laSexta and 13 TV broadcast the debate live.
 Iglesias and Rivera were not invited to the debate, with only Rajoy and Sánchez participating.
 The audience for the debate averaged 9.7 million.
 A poll conducted by Atresmedia immediately after the debate showed 34.5% saying that "None of them" won, followed by Sánchez with 33.7%, Rajoy with 28.8% and "Both" with 3.0%.